hannahdesmond/mastery-curriculum/chapter7/README.md

 array
 ```

 > Watch out!
 Arrays are _zero-indexed_.
 That means they count from zero: the first element is in position `0`.
+Play with the code example above until that's clear.

-Or just the last element using `pop`:
+We can also remove just the _last element of an array_ by sending an array the `pop` message:

 ```eval-ruby
 array = [1, 2, 3]